Swiss Scrap Talks With EU On Cooperation Deal - UrduPoint

 Parmelin went to Brussels in late April for talks with EU chief Ursula von der Leyen, but the pair made no headway on resolving a range of sticking points The two sides hit an impasse after the EU refused to budge on demands from Parmelin to exclude key issues relating to state aid, wage protections and freedom of movement from the pact.

-In a statement, the Swiss government, known as the Federal Council, said it reviewed the outcome of those talks on Wednesday.
+In a statement, Switzerland's Federal Counci government said it reviewed the outcome of those talks on Wednesday.

-"The conditions are thus not met for the signing of the agreement.
-The Federal Council today took the decision not to sign the agreement, and communicated this decision to the EU."
+"The conditions are thus not met for the signing of the agreement."
 The move brings the negotiations to a close, the statement said.

-- 'A matter of fairness' - There is concern that failing to secure the framework deal might rock Switzerland's relationship with the EU at a time when around half of all Swiss exports go to the bloc, which all but surrounds the landlocked country.
+- 'A matter of fairness' - There is concern that failing to secure the framework deal might rock Switzerland's relationship with the EU.

+Around half of all Swiss exports go to the bloc, which all but surrounds the landlocked country, while two-thirds of Switzerland's imports are from the EU.

 Among other points, the ditched agreement covered access to the single market and fine-tuning applicable Swiss and EU laws.